ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/company-hub-add-company.md

 ms.author: edupont

 ---
-# Add Companies to Your Company Hub
+# Přidání společnosti do Company Hub

 With the company hub, you can access your work from across multiple companies from multiple [!INCLUDE [prod_short](includes/prod_short.md)] environments.
 You can add a environments and companies manually, if your companies do not show up automatically in the company hub.

 Right in the company hub landing page, you find the **Setup** menu, from where you can access the **Environment Links** page.
 Simply choose **New**, and then fill in the fields. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]

 > [!NOTE]
-> You can connect the company hub to as many companies as you need.
-However, you can only connect the company hub to companies that are hosted in [!INCLUDE [prod_short](includes/prod_short.md)] online.
+> Centra společnosti můžete připojit k tolika společnostem, kolik jich potřebujete.
+Centrum společnosti však můžete připojit pouze ke společnostem, které jsou hostovány v [!INCLUDE [prod_short](includes/prod_short.md)] online.

 ## Environment links